Short Messaging Service (SMS)

 - Repetition of 25 or more substantially repetitive messages will flag messages as A2P instead of P2P

-- Industries that were previously accepted to for P2P use, including non-profits, political, and education services are now classified as A2P
+- Industries that were previously accepted for P2P use, including non-profits, political, and education services are now classified as A2P

 - Messages are strictly to be sent between consumers.
 Agents and businesses that demonstrate P2P traffic patterns are classified as A2P under these guidelines.